 - a.
-Pre-lodgment, including steps that the Infrastructure Planner, Consumer Trustee or Network Operator must undertake to recommend a network infrastructure project and to enable the Network Operator to submit its initial or subsequent revenue proposals. - b.
-Revenue determination, including steps we will take to consider and consult on a revenue proposal before making draft and final determinations.
+Pre-lodgement, including steps that the Infrastructure Planner, Consumer Trustee or Network Operator must undertake to recommend a network infrastructure project and to enable the Network Operator to submit its initial or subsequent revenue proposals. - b.
+Revenue determination, including steps we will take to consider and consult on a revenue proposal and the preliminary position paper before making draft and the final determinations.
 Further detail on our assessment approach is set out in chapter 5.